-\ relies on the appointment of a Conservation Programs Officer, otherwise works would need to be outsourced at additional cost.
-Will also impact on ability to deliver as staff time to manage the project is limited.
+\ Relies on the appointment of a Conservation Programs Officer, otherwise works would need to be outsourced at additional cost.
+Would also impact on ability to deliver as current staff time to manage the project is limited.

-7 Annual performance indicators
+8 Annual performance indicators

-As outlined in Action 4.6, the development of an ongoing monitoring program and the establishment of baseline data will assist with assessing the effectiveness of this Plan in improving biodiversity over the long term.
+As outlined in Action 4.6, the development of an ongoing monitoring program and the establishment of baseline data will assist with assessing the effectiveness of the Nature Plan in improving biodiversity over the long term.
 However, short-term changes in the environment are likely to be hard to clearly identify as vegetation takes time to establish.
-A set of annual indicators have been identified as a source of reporting against the delivery of this Plan in addition to the completion of identified projects outlined in the Action Plan.
-Note: these indicators are considered draft and would be revised on the completion of the habitat connectivity plan.
+A set of annual indicators have been identified as a source of reporting against the delivery of the Nature Plan in addition to the completion of identified projects outlined in the Action Plan.
+Note: these indicators are considered draft and would be revised on the completion of the habitat connectivity plan (Action 1.1) and establishment of baseline data (Action 4.4)

-Indicator Sample year (2018-19) Annual target with Nature Plan Area actively managed for natural values (hectares) 53.11 Net increase (longer term target to be identified through connectivity plan) Annual operating budget for conservation site maintenance \$386,000 On trend with area Expenditure on conservation area per hectare \$7,268/ha TBD Number of plants installed 27,490 20,000 Number of 'greening' activities supported (Friends, schools and other) 30+ 50 Volunteer hours contributed to the environment (hours and \$\$ value) 1800+ 2000 Number of people attending nature engagement activities unknown 1000+ Number of students reached through educational programs eg Waterwatch 800+ 1500 Number of households registered for Moreland Gardens for Wildlife 0 30 Number of new nature-strip plantings - Adopt a verge 0 20 Compliance with OSTOP permits unknown 100%
+Indicator Sample year (2018-19) Annual target with Nature Plan Area actively managed for natural values (hectares) 53.11 Net increase (longer term target to be identified through connectivity plan) Annual operating budget for conservation site maintenance \$386,000 On trend with area Expenditure on conservation area per hectare \$7,268/ha TBD Number of indigenous plants installed 27,490 20,000 Number of 'greening' activities supported (Friends, schools and other) 30+ 50 Volunteer hours contributed to the environment (hours and \$\$ value) 1800+ 2000 Number of people attending nature engagement activities unknown 1000+ Number of students reached through educational programs eg Waterwatch 800+ 1500 Number of households registered for Merri-bek Gardens for Wildlife 0 30 Number of new nature-strip plantings - Adopt a verge 0 20 Compliance with OSTOP permits unknown 100% Vegetation cover on private and public land (m2) tbd Net increase

 \ exceptionally high number due to favourable growing conditions and special projects.
-Average 15,000-20.000/year
+Average 15,000-20,000/year

-+ estimate only - figures were not accurately recorded across activities in Moreland.
++ estimate only - figures were not accurately recorded across activities in Merri-bek.